tio/tio/README.md

  * Connect automatically to latest registered serial device
    * ```tio --auto-connect latest```

-It is also possible to use excludes to affect strategy decisions:
+It is also possible to use excludes to affect which serial devices are involved in the strategy decisions:

  * Exclude devices by pattern
    * Example: ```tio --auto-connect new --exclude-devices "/dev/ttyACM?,/dev/ttyUSB2"```